-“It’s a huge craze, and I think people are using that term in many different ways right now,” Stearns said.
+“It’s a huge craze, and people are using that term in many different ways right now,” Stearns said.

 It is not so much about emptying the mind but centering it.

-“I can give definitions, but I think mindfulness is just learning to live in the present with curiosity and intention, rather than being focused on the future or the past,” Stearns said.
+“I can give formal definitions, but mindfulness is learning to live in the present with curiosity and intention, rather than being focused on the future or the past,” Stearns said.

 While the term may be trending as people seek to counter the chronic distraction of being tethered to technology, mindfulness is not new.

 “People have been practicing mindfulness and meditation — and I would include a number of techniques that haven’t been called mindfulness — for 2,000 to 4,000 years,” Stearns said.